webplatform/docs/guides/html_links/index.md

 This is much simpler, and we recommend that you do it this way whenever possible.

-The following HTML has examples of all the different types of links in it:
+The following HTML contains examples of the different types of links:

 <syntaxhighlight lang="html5"><!DOCTYPE html>